OU Calendar Powered by Helios

 Adding and Managing Events

-To create a new event:
+To create a new event in the admin panel:

 - Hover over the Events menu and select "Add Event" from under Edit Events.